soumik9/soumik9/README.md

 # 💫 Hello:
 I'm Soumik from Bangladesh, and I do Web Design and Development.
 I really enjoy learning new languages and frameworks like React and NextJS.
-I am also a fast learner and code efficiently.
+I am also a fast learner and can code efficiently.

 ## 🌐 Socials: